 From the boreal forests in Canada to the Amazon Rainforest in Brazil, breathtaking forests populate huge swaths of our planet.
 Unfortunately, fires, loggers, and more destroy these trees at an alarming rate.
 If you want to learn how to save trees, you’ve come to the right place.

 Educating yourself is the crucial first step in the fight for the earth’s forests.
-Once you know how to do it, you can go out and show others how to save trees too!
+Once you know how to protect our forests, you can go out and show others how to save trees too!
 In this article we’ll discuss these 5 ways that you can preserve our forest:

-Here’s everything you need to know about protecting our forests.
+Read on to learn more about protecting our forests.

 The Importance of Healthy Forests